spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 ## Deploy an AWS Cluster

-Use the following steps to deploy an AWS cluster in which to provision an EKS cluster.
+Use the following steps to deploy an EKS cluster on AWS.

 1. Log in to [Palette](https://console.spectrocloud.com/).